 Can Electric and Gas Ovens Overheat?

 Electric and gas ovens have most of the same components when it comes to regulating temperatures.
-They should both have a temperature sensor, a control thermostat, and a cooling fan.
+Both oven types typically have a temperature sensor, a control thermostat, and a cooling fan.

-You’ll need a multimeter in order to test your oven temperature sensor.
-The multimeter is able to read the continuity of your appliance parts to see if electricity can still flow through the sensor.
+You’ll need a multimeter to test your oven temperature sensor.
+The multimeter can read the continuity of your appliance’s parts to see if electricity can still flow through the sensor.

-You’ll need to look in your owner’s manual to see what reading you should be checking for so that when you use the multimeter you can tell if the sensor is in a good or bad range.
+You’ll need to look in your owner’s manual to see what reading you should be checking for so that when you use the multimeter, you can tell if the sensor is within an accurate range.

-If there are ventilation problems with your oven like the airflow is being restricted or blocked, then your oven could turn off from overheating.
+If there are ventilation problems with your oven, i.e., restricted or blocked airflow, then your oven could turn off from overheating.

-Also, if the overheating causes your electrical components to fry, then your oven will be too damaged to continue to work properly.
+Also, if the overheating causes your electrical components to fry, your oven will be too damaged to continue working properly.